Southside with You: Legacy

 Rotten Tomatoes ranked the film #55 on its list of Top 105 Romance Movies of all time.
 It also ranked the film #53 on its list of The 123 Best Black Movies of the 21st Century and #14 on its list of 55 Movies That Celebrate Black Joy.
 Entertainment website Collider included the film on its list of The 25 Best Romance Movies of the 21st Century.
 AARP named it one of the top 12 best movies ever made about U.S. Presidents.
 Harper's Bazaar cited it as the 41st most Romantic Movie of All Time.
+Vulture included the film on their list of 20 Best Movies About American Presidents, while Time Out listed it as one of the 27 Best Chicago Movies.